 Latvijas siltumuzņēmumu asociācija (Latvian heating company association) is the branch organisation for the Latvian district heating sector.

-Lithuanian District Heat Associations (LSTA) represents the interests of DH utilities, organizations and other associated to the DH sector.
+Lithuanian District Heat Associations (LSTA) represents the interests of DH utilities, organisations and other associated with the DH sector.

 Polish collaboration partners

 Responsible Business Forum is the biggest Polish non-profit organisation promoting responsible business.